daviss92/py2meta/README.md

-# py2meta
+# py3meta
-A python2 wrapper for Phil Harvey's Exiftool.
+A python 3 wrapper for Phil Harvey's Exiftool.

 ## Prerequisites